 Japan is truly the ideal market for this new food: they’re accepting of new trends, very into the fine chocolate scene, and willing to pay more for unique foods and experiences.
 It’s been proven time and again that Japanese people love gifting expensive food items, so why not “millennial chocolate,” too?

 Barry Callebaut has spent too many years inventing and investing in order to come up with this chocolate, and I see no reason why he would let such a brand-boosting opportunity pass.
-I’m not sure how much ruby cocoa had had to do with it, but Nestle Japan has opened several more Kit Kat Chocolatory stores around the world since the launch of their ruby chocolate kit kats.
+I’m not sure how much the release of ruby cocoa products had to do with it, but Nestle Japan has also opened several more Kit Kat Chocolatory stores around the world since the launch of their ruby chocolate kit kats, including in Melbourne, Australia.

 Ruby Chocolate Review: Expert Opinions